FuLaiWen/Mechanical-wave/README.md

 # Mechanical-wave
-Code for simulation
-Instruction of Code Usage

-This is a collection of customized scripts used for image analysis, simulation, and plotting.
-Please kindly cite our paper if you used them in your research.
+Illustration of the collection of customized scripts used for the image analysis, simulation, and plotting.
+Please kindly cite this paper if you used the scripts in your research.

 |Figures | Description | Script used|
 |--------|-------------|------------|